puppetlabs/puppetlabs-apache/README.md

 #####`httpd_dir`

 Changes the base location of the configuration directories used for the service.
-This is useful for specially repackaged HTTPD builds but may have unintended concequences when used in combination with the default distribution packages.
+This is useful for specially repackaged HTTPD builds but may have unintended consequences when used in combination with the default distribution packages.
 Default is based on your OS.

 #####`confd_dir`